 a) Introduce yourself and give them the good news that you are starting to make their baby gift.
 Knowing that a gift is being prepared, even if it is a month before the gift is delivered, is important to Gift Applicants because it provides them peace of mind and allows them to the opportunity to budget.

 b) Confirm their baby’s needs and contact/delivery info.
-It is likely our Match Coordinator has recently asked the Gift Applicant what their baby needs, or if their contact info or delivery info has changed, but because this info can change quickly, it is best to ask them again.
+It is likely our Match Coordinator has recently asked the Gift Applicant what their baby needs, or if their contact info or delivery info is up to date, but because this info can change quickly, it is best to ask them again.

 c) Inform the Gift Applicant that if they have any future questions they can email you at your YCSAB email address or if you are comfortable you may provide them with another contact method if you or they don’t prefer email.

-d) Please track your match progress on paper, in a notes/word program so that details can be kept organized for both you and the Match Coordinator or future volunteers, like a Delivery Coordinator who may get involved.
+d) Please track your match progress on paper, in a notes app or word program so that details can be kept organized for both you and the Match Coordinator or future volunteers, like a Delivery Coordinator who may get involved.

 I am having Trouble Contacting the Gift Applicant, what should I do?